fubbernuckin/lenticular-toolkit/README.md

 # lenticular-toolkit

-A python toolkit for generating the images necessary to create lenticular prints.
+A toolkit written in python for generating interlaced images for lenticular prints.